Sardiniangale/CapybaraGameVer001/README.md

 # CapybaraGame

-Game isnt finished so if you want to finish it you can
+Game isnt finished, I plan to finish it soon

+Coded in android studio

+Inspired from a 6 year old youtube tutorial